LEARN ABOUT MEMBERSHIP

 What I found stopped me cold.

 Falls aren't decreasing.
 They're climbing.
 Year over year, across nearly every age group, the line on the graph keeps going up.
-In the United States, falls now injure and kill roughly the same number of people each year as car crashes and gun violence do — and almost nobody is talking about it.

 That's the part that bothers me most.
 Not the numbers, as grim as they are.
 The silence.